Special education needs reforms

 Swindon’s Local Offer website highlights the full range of support and services available; some of these are Council services, some are independent and others are collaborative.
 The information is easily accessible and in enough detail to enable families to make the best choices for their children.

-To find out more, please visit The Local Offer website.
+To find out more, please visit the Swindon Local Offer website.

 How will we plan for and make the changes in Swindon?